TypeDB 3.0 is live! Get started for free.

 };

-We use a session object passed as a parameter to open a transaction.
-Then we send the contents of the file as a TypeQL Define query and commit the changes made by the transaction.
+We use a database name passed as a parameter to open a transaction.
+Then we send the contents of the file as a TypeQL define query and commit the changes made by the transaction.

 Loading initial data